MCPVerse: An Expansive, Real-World Benchmark for Agentic Tool Use: MCPVerse Design

-During the task construction phase, annotators were instructed to select interested MCPs from MCP Hubs by following the standards specified in the previous section, and then construct tasks based on these MCPs.
-They were required to carefully understand the definitions of each tool within the MCPs.
-The constructed tasks needed to meet the following characteristics: (1) There must be a solution path for the task within the selected set of MCPs; (2) The answers should be as objective and unambiguous as possible to facilitate LLM scoring; (3) The tasks should preferably be close to real-world scenarios.
-(4) The task should be unsolvable by the model without the use of external tools.
-Annotators used some MCP Client tools (e.g., Trae) to assist in question generation and answer retrieval.
-Each task was required to be annotated with the following attributes: question, required MCPs, required tools, time-sensitivity, complexity, and ground truth.
-Following the initial construction, every task underwent a comprehensive review.
-During this stage, we authored custom scripts to retrieve real-time answers for all time-sensitive questions.
+\textbf{Curation Protocol:} During the task construction phase, annotators (all undergraduate-level or above) select relevant MCPs from the MCP Hub according to the standards outlined earlier, then design tasks based on these MCPs.
+Annotators thoroughly review each tool definition within the MCPs and ensure the following: (1) A valid solution path exists within the selected set of MCPs.
+(2) The answers are objective and unambiguous to facilitate LLM-based scoring.
+(3) Tasks reflect real-world scenarios as closely as possible.
+(4) Tasks cannot be solved by the model without invoking external tools.
+Annotators use MCP client utilities (e.g., Cursor) to assist with question generation and answer retrieval.
+Each task is labeled with the following attributes: question, required MCPs, required tools, time sensitivity, complexity, task type, and ground truth.
+After initial construction, every task undergoes a comprehensive review.
+For time-sensitive tasks, custom scripts are employed to retrieve real-time answers for validation.